Weragin/Crimson-Chronicles-The-Age-of-Heroes/README.md

 Da-Gejm (temporary name) is a simple and goofy strategy game with randomly generated fights.It has been created as a project for Mgr.
 Duďo, who is our IT professor.

 # Usage
 To use this app, download the application files and a Python Interpreter for Python3.12+.
+Then either create a virtual environment with packages listed in requirements.txt, or make sure you have all the packages installes.
 The game will start upon running da-gaim.py (temp name).
+Tutorial on how to create a venv(link TBA).

 # Gameplay
 Da-Gejm will play in two phases: